-- A. The graphic legend shall be of a plan view showing a simplified off-ramp arrangement. - B. No other symbols or route shields shall be used as a substitute for arrowheads. - C. They shall not be installed at the exit direction location (see Section 2E.33). - D. The EXIT ONLY panel shall not be used on diagrammatic signs at any major split.
+- A. The graphic legend shall be of a plan view showing the off-ramp arrangement, or showing each individual lane arrangement (see Figure 2E-3). - B. No other symbols or route shields shall be used as a substitute for arrowheads. - C. They shall not be installed at the exit direction location (see Section 2E.33). - D. The EXIT ONLY panel shall not be used on diagrammatic signs at any major split.